impulsee/RepData_PeerAssessment1/PA1_template.md

 activitywithavg<-mutate(activitywithavg,weekd_weekend=ifelse((wday(date)==1|wday(date)==7),"weekend","weekday"))
 ```

 Then aggregate average of steps over intervals and new measure,which contains description is day a weekday or weekend and creates plot on it.
+As we can see activity in weekdays have one massive peak near 8.30AM and in weekend more even.

 ```r
 averagesinterval_wday_wend <- aggregate(steps ~ interval + weekd_weekend, data=activitywithavg, mean)